jasonthorpebuchanan/jasonthorpebuchanan.github.io/teaching/index.md

 <br><br>
 During the Fall Semester of 2020, I was (digitally) Visiting Lecturer in Composition & Interim Director of the Electronic Music Studios (UTEMS) at the <a href="https://music.utexas.edu/perform-and-study/division-ensemble/composition">Butler School of Music, University of Texas at Austin</a>.
 <br><br>
 I am available for lessons, mentorship, guest lectures, and general consultation online on a case by case basis.
-Feel free to contact me at jasontbuchanan[at]gmail[dot]composition
+Feel free to contact me at jasontbuchanan[at]gmail[dot]com.
 <br><br>